-The adhesion on this section of the track could be affected by any reason.
+The adhesion on this section of the track could be affected by any reason other than rain, giving unexpected surface conditions.
+This can include isolated damp patches on a dry track, oil, gravel, grass or other debris.

 This flag must be shown waved at the flag marshal post.